What is the maximum operating temperature for a specific grease?

 Products complying with these requirements are identified in the online NSF White Book™ Listing of proprietary substances and nonfood compounds.
 A printable PDF version is also available.
 NSF Registered products are also permitted to carry an NSF Registration Mark on their product label.

 This program provides product manufacturers, users and regulatory/inspector groups with a proven method to determine product acceptability.
-This program compliments food processing equipment certification and NSF’s food safety evaluations.
+This program complements food processing equipment certification and NSF’s food safety evaluations.
 You can find the NSF White Book™ listing for all JAX products at the web address below.
-JAX has over 150 products that are currently registered with the NSF at http://www.nsf.org/usda/Listings.asp under the heading of BEHNKE LUBRICANTS, INC. JAX
+JAX has over 200 products that are currently registered with the NSF at http://www.nsf.org/usda/Listings.asp.

 What is NSF Category Code H1 – Lubricants with “Incidental Contact”?